JSBmanD/docs/pages/apps/android.md

         }
         ```

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Using Branch Android SDK versions below 4.3.0"
+  "title": "Using Branch Android SDK versions below 4.3.0",
-    As of version 4.3.0, Google's Play Install Referrer Library is bundled into Branch Android SDK.
-If you are using a version below 4.3.0, you must update your [app's dependencies to include the Play Install Referrer Library](https://developer.android.com/google/play/installreferrer/library#dependencies).
+  "body": "As of version 4.3.0, Google's Play Install Referrer Library is bundled into Branch Android SDK.
+If you are using a version below 4.3.0, you must update your [app's dependencies to include the Play Install Referrer Library](https://developer.android.com/google/play/installreferrer/library#dependencies)."
+}
+[/block]

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Google Mobile Ads SDK 17+"
+  "title": "Google Mobile Ads SDK 17+",
-    If you decide to implement the Google Mobile Ads SDK version 17+, you have to declare your app is an Ad Manager app.
+  "body": "If you decide to implement the Google Mobile Ads SDK version 17+, you have to declare your app is an Ad Manager app.
 See [Google Developer Docs](https://developers.google.com/ad-manager/mobile-ads-sdk/android/quick-start#update_your_androidmanifestxml) on how to do so.
-Failure to add this <meta-data> tag results in a crash with the message: "The Google Mobile Ads SDK was initialized incorrectly."
+Failure to add this <meta-data> tag results in a crash with the message: "The Google Mobile Ads SDK was initialized incorrectly.""
+}
+[/block]

 - ### Configure app